feedbin/feedbin-api/content/entry-states.md

 Entry States
 ============

 Entry states provide the users state information include read state and starred state.
+If an entry does not have an entry state, all attributes should be assumed false.

 Get Entry States
 ----------------